 However, it is still advisable to keep your analog compass skills sharp and use your phone’s app as a backup.

-Some free compass apps are pretty basic, others charge up to $6.00 for upgrades like detailed maps, latitude and longitude, altitude, solar and lunar tables and a variety of user interface graphics.
+Some free compass apps are pretty basic, others charge up to $6.00 for upgrades like detailed maps, latitude and longitude, altitude, solar and lunar tables, and a variety of user interface graphics.
 Compass apps that use GPS are the most accurate, but may use battery life faster, and will be useless after a massive solar flare or EMP event.

 Do Compass Apps Really Work?

 Yes, all cell phone apps work, some to a lesser degree than others.
 As with anything, you get what you pay for.
 Some free apps come with battery-draining adware, and some have none.
-The best compass apps come with features that most of us will never use, like a barometer, altimeter, or a GPS.
+The best compass apps come with features that most of us will never use, like a barometer, altimeter, or GPS.

 If you are used to using an orienteering compass with its see-through plastic base flat on a map, you may find a cell phone compass a bit cumbersome.
 Another useful feature on some compass apps is a distance traveled log.
-You can use it to double check your manual stride count to confirm how far you traveled in a day.
+You can use it to double-check your manual stride count to confirm how far you traveled in a day.

-If you travel with a couple spare batteries, or have a solar/hand-crank charger, the compass app on your cell phone will continue working as long as there is a signal for it to use.
+If you travel with a couple of spare batteries or have a solar/hand-crank charger, the compass app on your cell phone will continue working as long as there is a signal for it to use.
 Keep in mind, if you are trying to go ‘off the grid’, a cell phone can give away your position as it ‘pings’ off the nearest tower.
 Remove the battery when you are not using it, and then use it sparingly, if at all.